MicroEJ/docs/DeviceDeveloperGuide/launches.rst

 The next tab is the :guilabel:`Execution` tab.
 Here the target needs to be selected.
-Choose between execution on a MicroEJ Platform or on a MicroEJ simulator.
+Choose between execution on a MicroEJ Platform or on a MicroEJ Simulator.
 Each of them may provide multiple launch settings.
 This page also allows you to keep generated, intermediate files and to print verbose options (advanced debug purpose options).